 Mitch’s vision to provide quality cleaning services to large facilities began.
 He borrowed $36,000 from his best friend and began cleaning and janitorial services at the building, and two others, in just 30 days!
 Those building owners trusted Mitch, and 4M counts all three buildings among its customers today.
 Mitch Murch’s Maintenance Management, as it was named, grew to be the largest janitorial contractor in St. Louis as it quickly earned its reputation as a top-quality contract cleaner.

-During the five years ending December 2022, 4M experienced more than 100% growth with 2022 annualized revenue of $125 million.
-Nearly 4,000 Team Members provide daily environmentally friendly cleaning to 135 million square feet of space in corporate owner-occupied facilities, multi-tenant office buildings, and facilities supporting industrial and manufacturing, logistics, distribution, education, healthcare, and senior living.
+During a five-year period ending December 2022, 4M experienced more than 100% growth with 2022 annualized revenue of $125 million.
+Nearly 4,500 Team Members provide daily environmentally friendly cleaning to 145 million square feet of space in corporate owner-occupied facilities, multi-tenant office buildings, and facilities supporting industrial and manufacturing, logistics, distribution, education, healthcare, and senior living.